 The College for People Who Want to Make a Difference

-The College of Public and Community Service (CPCS) is an innovative college with a dynamic faculty, motivated students, and distinguished alumni, including Boston mayor Tom Menino (Class of 1998) and Citizens Energy Corporation president and former congressman Joseph P. Kennedy (Class of 1976).
+The College of Public and Community Service (CPCS) is an innovative college with a dynamic faculty, motivated students, and distinguished alumni, including the late Boston mayor Thomas M. Menino (Class of 1988) and Citizens Energy Corporation President and former congressman Joseph P. Kennedy (Class of 1976).

 Throughout our history, our student body has been highly diverse.
 CPCS students range in age from 18 to 80-plus years.
 They come from a wide range of economic backgrounds and confirm UMass Boston’s reputation as the most ethnically varied university campus in New England.
 We are justifiably proud of this great diversity of outlook, perspective, and opinion, and of the abundance of cultural experiences it provides for our students.